Briannahrhea/briannahrhea.github.io/index.md

 #### Project 2: Algorithms and Data Structures
 **CS340 — Client/Server Development**

-The second artifact is a Python-based dashboard application designed to support an animal shelter's operations by connecting to a MongoDB database and displaying the data interactively using Dash, Plotly, and pandas.
-It included several visualization tools, such as a searchable data table, basic filtering options, and an interactive map.
+The second artifact I enhanced is a Python-based dashboard application originally developed in CS 340, designed to support an animal shelter by connecting to a MongoDB database and displaying data through Dash, Plotly, and pandas.
+The original version offered only basic filtering, tables, and a map, so I expanded it by adding complex query logic, a modular Python file structure, trend analysis graphs, a bookmarking system, and an enhanced map with a heatmap overlay.
+These enhancements showcase skills in efficient data filtering algorithms, pandas group-by logic, time-based transformations, MongoDB queries with nested dictionaries, and CRUD operations for managing saved records.
+The improvements created a more interactive, user-centered tool where users can match animals based on multiple criteria, visualize data trends over time, and manage saved searches for future reference.
+Along the way, I overcame challenges with graphing tools, query integration, and debugging callbacks, strengthening my abilities in algorithmic design, data structures, and building scalable, data-driven applications.

 - **Repository:** <https://github.com/Briannahrhea/CS340>
 - `See the artifact's narrative report and code here:`